Allano256/restaurant_app/README.md

 <ul>
 <ol>The landing page </ol>
-<li>The landing page has three distinctive images of food and a midsection with a welcome message.</li>
+<li>The landing page has four distinctive images of food and a midsection with a welcome message.</li>
 <li>The bright images used in this section capture the customers eye and reflect the quality of food that the user should expect at the restaurant.  </li>
 </ul>